vkoskiv/VaporCoin/README.md

 ## Synopsis

-Vaporcoin is a simple blockchain ledger implementation, built with Vapor.
+VaporCoin is a simple blockchain transaction ledger implementation, built in Swift using Vapor.

 ## Goals